socotecio/django-socio-grpc/docs/features/grpc-action.rst

 .. warning::

-    Both of this arguments are deprecated and will be removed in version 1.0.0.
+    Both of these arguments are deprecated and will be removed in version 1.0.0.
-    They are replaced by the :ref:`GenerationPlugin mechanisme <proto-generation-plugins>` combinated with :func:`RequestAsListGenerationPlugin <django_socio_grpc.protobuf.generation_plugin.RequestAsListGenerationPlugin>` and
+    They are replaced by the :ref:`GenerationPlugin mechanism <proto-generation-plugins>` combined with :func:`RequestAsListGenerationPlugin <django_socio_grpc.protobuf.generation_plugin.RequestAsListGenerationPlugin>` and
     :func:`ResponseAsListGenerationPlugin <django_socio_grpc.protobuf.generation_plugin.ResponseAsListGenerationPlugin>`